 When stressed your body reacts by releasing chemicals in the blood.
-Stress lets your body responds to good and bad experiences, which can be life-threatening and even lead to death.
+Stress lets your body responds to good and bad experiences, which can be detrimental to your health.

 Numerous diseases and pathological conditions originate from stress.
 The effects on the nervous system has been studied for over 50 years.
 There are several divisions.
 The central division involves the brain and the spinal cord.
 The peripheral division consists of the autonomic and somatic nervous systems.
 The autonomic nervous system has a direct link to physical stress and is divided into the parasympathetic nervous system (PNS) and the sympathetic nervous system (SNS).